-Maggie retired from architecture in 2015 and now focuses her time on guiding artists and designers in their explorations of the world of color and researching how color concepts are taught to children world-wide.
+Maggie retired from architecture in 2015 and now spends her time guiding artists and designers in hands-on explorations of the multi-disciplinary world of color and advocating for the integration of art and science in color education programs world-wide.

-Maggie lives in Portland, Oregon - which she considers one of the most colorful cities in the world.
+Maggie is lives in Portland, Oregon - which she considers one of the most colorful cities in the world.

 Master of Architecture, Syracuse University.
 Syracuse, New York.
 1988.